parrt/cs652/projects/Java-vtable.md

 ## Goal

-In this project, you must translate a very small subset of Java to pure C using ANTLR and Java code that you write.
+In this project, you must translate a very small subset of Java to pure C using ANTLR, StringTemplate, and Java code that you write.
 The subset has very few statements and almost no expressions, focusing instead on classes and methods.
-You will learn not only about  language translation but also how polymorphism is implemented using so-called `vtables`, which C++ also uses.
+You will learn not only about  language translation but also how polymorphism in dynamic dispatch is implemented using so-called vtables, which C++ uses.
 It requires a deep understanding of C pointer types as well.

 To get started, please familiarize yourself with the [Java translator starter kit](https://github.com/USF-CS652-starterkits/parrt-vtable).
 The main program is `JTran.java`.